 - 1 From the Start menu, choose Control Panel. - 2 Double-click Add/Remove Programs. - 3 Select the HP TransactionVision package you want to uninstall and click Change/Remove.
-The maintenance menu screen appears. - 4 Select Remove and click Next to remove TransactionVision components. - 5 Click OK to confirm that you want to uninstall the specified package.
+The maintenance menu screen appears. - 4 Prior to uninstalling the Analyzer, the HP BAC Windows Service and all associated TransactionVision processes must be stopped.
+When prompted, press Ok to automatically shut down all TransactionVision processes and continue with the uninstall, or press Cancel to postpone the uninstall to a later time. - 5 Select Remove and click Next to remove TransactionVision components. - 6 Click OK to confirm that you want to uninstall the specified package.
 The specified package is uninstalled.
-The following types of files are not deleted: - ➤ Any files added after the installation - ➤ Any shared files associated with packages that are still installed
+The following types of files are not deleted: - ► Any files added after the installation - > Any shared files associated with packages that are still installed